turbot/steampipe-plugin-github/docs/tables/github_blob.md

 The `github_blob` table provides the contents of files within GitHub Repositories.
 As a developer or project manager, explore each repository's contents.
 Utilize it to uncover information about specific files in the repository, such as configuration files.

+To query this table using a [fine-grained access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), the following permissions are required:
+  - Repository permissions:
+    - Contents (Read-only): Required to access all columns.
+    - Metadata (Read-only): Required to access general repository metadata.

 **Important Notes**
 - You must specify the `repository_full_name` and `blob_sha` columns in `where` or `join` clause to query the table.